 The Oldest Coffee Brewing Method

-Cezve, Ibrik, Briki - what looks like a tongue twister to the German eye, are names for vessels for making coffee.
-And not just any vessels, but probably the oldest tools used for making coffee.
+Cezve, ibrik, briki - what sounds like a tongue twister for the untrained eye are actually names for vessels used to make coffee.
+And not just any vessels, but probably the oldest coffee-making tools.

 A cezve or ibrik is a small pot with a long handle, traditionally made of hammered copper or brass, and used to prepare mocha.
 Mocha is a coffee drink made in the traditional way by pouring water into a cezve filled with finely ground coffee powder in a bed of sand, in the embers of a fireplace or on a hot stove.
 At the World of Coffee, the largest coffee trade fair in the world, an international competition takes place every year that focuses on this type of preparation.